jkrause314/fg_without/README.txt

 We'll be using caffe rc2, which you can download at https://github.com/BVLC/caffe/archive/rc2.zip

+Our code uses a slightly-modified version of matcaffe, which is included under code/cnn/matcaffe.cpp.
+Please copy that file into the 'matlab/caffe' folder within your caffe directory before compiling matcaffe.

 Note: caffe has a bunch of its own pre-requisites and can be a pain to install if you're missing them or don't have a gpu-enabled machine.
 Good luck.